The Inter-Intra Modal Measure: A Predictive Lens on Fine-Tuning Outcomes in Vision-Language Models: Related work

 \section{Related work}

-\paragraph{Dual-encoders and the modality gap} Multi-modal dual-encoders trained with contrastive loss consist of two models jointly trained to map each modality into a shared representation space \citep{radfordLearningTransferableVisual2021b,jiaScalingVisualVisionLanguage2021,liAlignFuseVision2021,xuVideoCLIPContrastivePretraining2021,zhangContrastiveLearningMedical2022}.
-Previous research has shown the existence of a modality gap within this joint embedding space resulting from the encoders initializing embeddings within random cones and that contrastive loss maintains this initialized gap \citep{liangMindGapUnderstanding2022}.
+\paragraph{Dual-encoders and the modality gap} Multi-modal dual-encoders trained using contrastive learning consist of two models jointly trained to map each modality into a shared representation space \citep{radfordLearningTransferableVisual2021b,jiaScalingVisualVisionLanguage2021,liAlignFuseVision2021,xuVideoCLIPContrastivePretraining2021,zhangContrastiveLearningMedical2022}.
+Previous research has highlighted the existence of a modality gap within this joint embedding space that results from the encoders initializing embeddings within random cones, and that contrastive loss maintains this initialized gap \citep{liangMindGapUnderstanding2022}.
 Additionally, empirical evidence shows that manipulating this gap can impact zero-shot performance.
 While catastrophic forgetting has been proven to significantly affect traditional supervised learning techniques \citep{mccloskeyCatastrophicInterferenceConnectionist1989, kirkpatrickOvercomingCatastrophicForgetting2017}, recent research has shown that self-supervised, uni-modal models do not suffer from such severe forgetting \citep{ni2021selfsupervised, hu2022does}.
 Yet, with multi-modal foundation models, such as CLIP, continuous training can cause misalignment of the image and text embeddings, an outcome highlighted and explored in several works \citep{dingDonStopLearning2022,linSpecialityVsGenerality2023,niContinualVisionLanguageRepresentation2023,NEURIPS2022_bd361197,fan2022unified}.

+\paragraph{Transferability estimation} A significant amount of research has focused on addressing transferability estimation with respect to uni-modal encoders.
+Estimation of model transferability often involves transferability metrics, or measures that predict how well knowledge learned from source tasks will transfer to new target tasks. \citep{ding2024model} The approaches for quantifying these metrics vary greatly, with some approaches simply defining them as the log-likelihood of a target task.
+Methods that rely upon a log-likelihood definition are inherently well-suited for model selection because the definition relies directly upon the size of the target dataset, and within model selection the target dataset is held constant.
+Regardless of approach, nearly all metrics are evaluated via rank correlation across a model set \cite{shaoEMMS2024, shaoSFDA2022, WangNCTI2023, huangFrustratinglyEasy2022}.